BlenderEnvironments/2_Texturing_Basics/README.md

 **In this video (objectives)…**

-1. Where to get premade textures from.
+1. Where to get pre-made textures from.
 2. What cc0 means
 3. What resolution do you need?

 **After watching (learning outcomes)…**

-You will be able to use the interest effiently to find appropirate textures for your scenes
+You will be able to use the interest efficiently to find appropriate textures for your scenes

+### 19 Node Wrangler Introduction

+**In this video (objectives)…**

+1. Install the Node Wrangler Addon
+2. Explore some of the features
+3. make sure it starts every time with Blender.

+**After watching (learning outcomes)…**

-Node Wrangler
+Understand that add-ons like the Node Wrangler